Graym4c/Graym4c.github.io/README.md

 I am an aspiring data scientist with a B.S in Applied Statistics from UC Davis (almost).
 My data science interests lie heavily in machine learning methods and the applications of data science to public policy.
-I helped found a data science convention, <a href 'http://www.iidata.net/'>iidata</a>, and also enjoy long walks on the beach.
+I helped found a data science convention, <a href= 'http://www.iidata.net/'>iidata</a>, and also enjoy long walks on the beach.
 You can click <a href="https://github.com/Graym4c">here to view my Github Page</a>

 Below is a sample of recently completed data science projects